Billy Gunn: The Acclaimed (2022–2025)

-On the August 17, 2022 episode of Dynamite, the Gunn Club ended when both of his sons turned against him and joined Stokely Hathaway.
-The Acclaimed (Max Caster and Anthony Bowens) would come to Gunn's aid, and Gunn would begin managing the duo.
-While paired with the Acclaimed, Bowens affectionately coined Gunn Daddy Ass a reference to Gunn's 1999 WWF "Mr. Ass" persona.
-On September 21, 2022, at Dynamite: Grand Slam, the Acclaimed would successfully capture the AEW World Tag Team Championship with a win over Sweve in our Glory (Swerve Strickland and Keith Lee).
+On the August 17, 2022, episode of Dynamite, the Gunn Club ended when both of his sons turned against him and joined Stokely Hathaway.
+The Acclaimed (Max Caster and Anthony Bowens) came to Gunn's aid and Gunn began managing the duo.
+While paired with the Acclaimed, Bowens affectionately coined Gunn as Daddy Ass, a reference to Gunn's 1999 WWF "Mr. Ass" persona.
+On September 21, 2022, at Dynamite: Grand Slam, the Acclaimed successfully capture the AEW World Tag Team Championship with a win over Swerve in Our Glory (Swerve Strickland and Keith Lee).
+On August 27, 2023, at All In, Gunn and The Acclaimed won the AEW World Trios Championship from The House of Black (Malakai Black, Brody King, and Buddy Matthews) in a "House Rules" No Holds Barred six-man tag team match.
+At Dynasty: Zero Hour on April 21, 2024, ROH World Six-Man Tag Team Champions Bullet Club Gold (Jay White and The Gunns) defeated Gunn and The Acclaimed for the AEW World Trios Championship in a winner takes all championship unification match to unify the titles as the Unified World Trios Championship, ending their reign at a record 238 days.
+In January 2025 on the Maximum Carnage special episode of Collision, The Acclaimed disbanded after months of dissension.